-In this post, we’ll provide 3 criteria that dictate an individual’s capacity to enter into a contract.
+In this post, we’ll provide 3 criteria that dictate an individual’s contractual capacity to enter into an agreement.

 #1: Parties Are of Sound Mind